 Here's a quick overview of what you'll do.
 Complete instructions are in the recipe card below.

-While they're baking, chop and combine the salsa ingredients, make a hearty salad or these Smoky Sweet Potato Wedges and dinner will be on the table as soon as the chicken is cooked!
+While they're baking, chop and combine the salsa ingredients, make a hearty salad and dinner will be on the table as soon as the chicken is cooked!

 Storage and reheating instructions

-While chicken strips are best eaten fresh from the oven, you can reheat leftovers if you're careful not to over bake them.
+While chicken fingers are best eaten fresh from the oven, you can reheat leftovers if you're careful not to over bake them.